 Our Rating: Always on Thursdays

-Tagged: 13th St, Always on Thursday, Antipasto, bakery, Balthazar, Balthazar Bakery, Balthazar McNally, Balthazar New York, Balthazar Soho, Bar Streak, Beef Stroganoff, bistro, Blood Sausage, Boudin, Bread, Breakfast, Brioche French Toast, Brunch, Bruschetta, Cake Truffles, Cakes, Calzone, Candy Bar Pie, Chef Shane McBride, Chicken Paillard, Christina Tosi, Clam Pie, Coal Oven, Coal Oven Sweet Roasted Red Peppers, Cocktails, Coffee, Cookbook, Crack Pie, Crêpe, David Chang, David Chang’s Momofuku Restaurant Group, East Village, Eggs, Eggs Benedict, Eggs Meurette, French, Fresh Mozzarella, Grasshopper Pie, Half Crab Mayonnaise, Half Lobster, Hangover Drinks, Hazelnut Waffles, Hollandaise, Iced Tea, Italian Soda, Keith McNally, Little Neck Clams, Lombardi's New York, Lombardi's Soho, Lombardi’s, Lombardi’s Pizza, Lunch, Lunch in NYC, Manhattan, Margherita, McNally, Meatball, Milkshakes, Momofuku, Momofuku Milk Bar, New York, New York City, New York Pizza, NYC, oysters, Pastries, Patisserie, Pie, Pies, Pizza, Pizzeria, Shellfish, Shrimp Cocktail, Smoked Salmon, Soft Serve, SoHo, Spring St., Steak Tartare, Stumptown, Trout, USA, White Pizza, wine
+Tagged: 13th St, Always on Thursday, Antipasto, bakery, Balthazar, Balthazar Bakery, Balthazar McNally, Balthazar New York, Balthazar Soho, Bar Streak, Beef Stroganoff, bistro, Blood Sausage, Boudin, Bread, Breakfast, Brioche French Toast, Brunch, Bruschetta, Cake Truffles, Cakes, Calzone, Candy Bar Pie, Chef Shane McBride, Chicken Paillard, Christina Tosi, Clam Pie, Coal Oven, Coal Oven Sweet Roasted Red Peppers, Cocktails, Coffee, Cookbook, Crack Pie, Crêpe, David Chang, David Chang’s Momofuku Restaurant Group, East Village, Eggs, Eggs Benedict, Eggs Meurette, French, Fresh Mozzarella, Grasshopper Pie, Half Crab Mayonnaise, Half Lobster, Hangover Drinks, Hazelnut Waffles, Hollandaise, Iced Tea, Italian Soda, Keith McNally, Little Neck Clams, Lombardi's New York, Lombardi's Soho, Lombardi’s, Lombardi’s Pizza, Lunch, Lunch in NYC, Manhattan, Margherita, McNally, Meatball, Milkshakes, Momofuku, Momofuku Milk Bar, New York, New York City, New York Pizza, NYC, NYC restaurant, oysters, Pastries, Patisserie, Pie, Pies, Pizza, Pizzeria, Shellfish, Shrimp Cocktail, Smoked Salmon, Soft Serve, SoHo, Spring St., Steak Tartare, Stumptown, Trout, USA, White Pizza, wine